cardstack/card-pay-protocol/README.md

 - [lockRewardProgram](#lockrewardprogramhandler)
 - [updateRewardProgramAdmin](#updaterewardprogramadminhandler)

 The `RewardManager` is responsible for creating gnosis safes that are known as _Reward Safes_.
-More importantly, the reward manager host the EIP1271 signature callback that restrict the functions that a _Reward Safe_ can execute.
+More importantly, the `rewardManager` host the EIP1271 signature callback that restrict the functions that a _Reward Safe_ can execute.
 The two examples of this are:

 - `withdrawFromRewardSafe`: this function enables any ERC677 reward tokens to be transferred out of the _Reward Safe_ after it has been claimed.
+The tokens transferred are used to pay for gas.
 - `transferRewardSafe`: this function enables the EOA-portion of ownership to be transferred.
+The transaction is gasless and considered as cost to the protocol fees collected during `registerRewardee`.

 ### RewardPool

-The `RewardPool` is a contract that stores inventory of the reward tokens(CPXD tokens) to be distributed to *Rewardees* for each _Reward Program_.
+The `RewardPool` is a contract that stores inventory of the reward tokens(CPXD tokens) to be distributed to _Rewardees_ for each _Reward Program_.
+The _Reward Program Admin_ will refill the `RewardPool` with reward tokens for it's _Reward Program_ when the balance gets low.

 The `RewardPool` contract is also the interface in which _Tally_ delivers rewards to a list of _Rewardees_.
-To do so, we use a merkle tree as a way to verify how many tokens a _Rewardee_ has claim to.
+We use merkle trees as a way to verify how many tokens a _Rewardee_ has claim to.
 For each `rewardCycle` (interval of blocks), _Tally_ will write a `root`(a 32 byte hash) and store corresponding `proofs`(bytes) in offchain-storage.
-These `proofs`are then verified against the `roots` written in the and by the _Rewardee_ to claim reward tokens.
+These `proofs` are used by the _Rewardee_ to be verified against the `roots` and claim reward tokens.

 ## Prerequisites